National Development Coordinator, Events

 - Community giving and third-party fundraising including cause marketing, third party events and other initiatives

 Location: This position will be based at our head office, located in downtown Toronto.
+However, until further notice, staff are working from home.

 - You will focus on project management for the MH4A Conference and providing support and on all aspects of Ride Don’t Hide and other signature and third-party events.